numbbo/coco/docs/coco-doc/source/index.rst

 #.
 There is no predefined budget (number of |f|-evaluations) for running an
    experiment, the experimental procedure is *budget-free* [BBO2016ex]_.

 #.
-A single performance  measure is used, namely runtime measured in
+A single performance measure is used --- and thereafter displayed and
+   aggregated in
-   number of |f|-evaluations [BBO2016perf]_.
+   several ways --- namely **runtime**, *measured in number of |f|-evaluations* [BBO2016perf]_.
 Runtime has the advantage to

+     - be independent of the computational platform and language and coding style and other specific experimental conditions, [#]_ hence they are comparable and designed to stay
      - be easily interpretable without expert domain knowledge
      - be quantitative on the ratio scale [STE1946]_ [#]_
      - assume a wide range of values
      - aggregate over a collection of values in a very meaningful way

-   A missing runtime value is considered as possible outcome (see below).
+   A *missing* runtime value is considered as possible outcome (see below).

 ..
-Anne: when we write "a single performance measure" it is about what we extract from a
-..
-Anne: given run, right?
-Because we can argue that we have several aggregated
-..
-Anne: performance measure: ERT or log ERT (as area below the ECDF graphs) or that itself
-..
-Anne: the ECDF graph is a performance measure.
-All this to say that I find the wording
-..
-Anne: a single performance measure ambiguous.
+DONE Anne : when we write "a single performance measure" it is about what we extract from a given run, right?
+Because we can argue that we have several aggregated performance measure: ERT or log ERT (as area below the ECDF graphs) or that itself the ECDF graph is a performance measure.
+All this to say that I find the wording a single performance measure ambiguous.

 #.
 The display is as comprehensible, intuitive and informative as possible.